-Does that mean that you as a small business should just give up and not compete?
+Does that mean that you, as a small business, should just give up and not compete?
 Absolutely not!
-There are dozens of ways that you can use to get the attention your product deserves without breaking the bank…here are my favorite eight:
+There are dozens of ways you can use to get the attention your product deserves without breaking the bank.
+Here are my favorite eight:

-Marketing Twist #1: Convert brand detractors to brand evangelists
+Marketing Twist #1: Convert brand detractors into brand evangelists

 Dell frequently holds what’s called a customer advisory panel.
 This is different than a focus group in that Dell does not have a product for the panel to test out.

-All Dell wants from these customers is feedback…both good and bad.
+All Dell wants from these customers is their feedback, both good and bad.

-Dell is extremely open about these panels, and what they learn.
-During a recent panel Dell learned five things:
+Dell is extremely open about these panels and what it learns from them.
+During a recent panel, for example, Dell learned five things:

-- The emotional link with customers was broken.
+- Their emotional link with customers was broken.

 - Their advertising was misleading, but their products and support were reliable.